walles/px/README.md

 # TODO misc
 * Run CI on both Python 2 and Python 3
-* Re-enable coverage reporting from CI to coveralls.io
 * Details: When no users were found to be logged in at process start, automatically detect whether it's because we don't have history that far back or whether it seems to be that nobody was actually logged in.
 Inform the user about